-While at one time Amur Leopards roamed the mountainous expanses of Russia, China, and even parts of North Korea, they are now restricted to the Amur River basin – a frost-kissed forested area where Russia’s eastern Primorye province meets the Chinese border.
+While Amur Leopards once roamed the mountainous expanses of Russia, China and even parts of North Korea, they are now restricted to the Amur River basin – a frost-kissed forested area where Russia’s eastern Primorye province meets the Chinese border.

-Amur Leopards are incredibly athletic, capable of reaching speeds of up to 37 miles (59 kilometers) per hour and jumping up to six meters horizontally and three meters vertically.
+Amur Leopards are incredibly athletic, capable of reaching speeds of up to 37 miles (59 kilometres) per hour and jumping up to six metres horizontally and three metres vertically.

 While typically the strong, silent type, Amur Leopards have been known to make a hoarse rasping sound to mark their territory and announce their presence.
 They also occasionally purr while feeding.